A note to Bishop Scharfenberger:

 - his office of pastor (including a school) for seven years AFTER the assault;

 - the vocations office’s “Priest of the Month” designation AFTER the assault;

 - invitations to celebrate televised Mass, preaching to a wider audience.

-These honors elevated Smith’s moral reputation in the marketplace, making him all the more dangerous.
+These honors elevated Smith’s moral reputation in the marketplace, making him all the more dangerous, one could argue.

 I have detailed the litany of Smith’s offenses salted with additional sexual abuse allegations including child sexual abuse, his predatory behavior and the diocese’s despicable reactions and coverups (many which followed his alleged assault on seminarian Biernat).
 A complete detail of Smith’s whereabouts/assignments/allegations is listed here.
 Bishop Edward Kmiec finally placed Smith under penalty which didn’t last long.
 Bishop Malone inconceivably decided to reinstate Smith into active ministry in 2012, a move many see as deliberately putting laity at risk, given all we know they knew at the time.
 Documents reveal that Malone was well aware of Smith’s pattern of predatory behavior.